ByteQuix / Examples / Wholesale and Distribution

 The pilot delivers one thing: inbound email orders converted into validated, ERP-ready entries in one review queue, with customer and contracted pricing matched automatically.
 The first 2 to 3 weeks, we wire the email parsing against your customer master and pricing rules.
 By day 30, email orders that used to sit for hours waiting for re-keying get processed same-day, and re-key errors on the email channel measurably decrease.

 From there it grows.
 On the monthly, the next tool adds fax OCR for old-school accounts.
 The one after layers in portal CSV imports.
 The one after adds phone-call note ingestion.
 The one after pulls in outside-rep order forms via mobile or paper-scan.
 The one after layers in inventory checks at intake time and reorder triggers on watched SKUs.
-Eventually the destination is the full unified inbound-order queue the Solutions Library describes.
+Eventually the destination is the full unified inbound-order queue.

 Your monthly is flat once the pilot graduates onto Starter.
 Small refinements stay included.
 Adding fax OCR, portal CSV, phone notes, rep forms, or inventory checks is each a new tool, and we tell you about each one openly before we build it.
 The order-entry team's capacity grows channel by channel without adding headcount.